dopefishh/praatalign/README.md

 - Testing: Emma Valtersson (emma.valtersson@gmail.com)

 ## <a name="version-history"></a>Version history<a href="#table-of-contents">↑</a>
+- 0.9
+	- Cleaned up some parts of the readme.
+	- Added language specific information.
+	- Added english as language.
+Although there is no phonetizing implemented.
+	- README.html better with light background for code blocks.
 - 0.8 (2014-10-31)
 	- Removed all the binary folders.
 	- Made the binary finding interactive.